What's #RepYourBlock and how can I join?

-Getting on a ballot requires petitioning, or collecting a minimum number of signatures from citizens who are eligible to vote for the office in question.
-The next chance to petition for Kings County Democratic Committee (aka County Committee) is from June 5, 2018 until July 12, 2018.
-You cannot collect petition signatures before or after that window.
-You must use specific forms and collect signatures only from Democrats who are registered in the Election District you’re running in.
-The minimum requirement is to collect signatures from 5% of the registered Democrats in your Election District.
-As the number of voters in each Election District varies, the number of signatures required varies by each Election District, but it's usually somewhere between 30 and 60 signatures.
+Getting on a ballot requires petitioning -- collecting a minimum number of signatures from eligible voters.
+Petitioning season in 2018 ran from June 5 to July 12.
+The next chance to petition for Kings County Democratic Committee (County Committee) is in February to March 2020.
+You must use specific forms and collect signatures only from Democrats who are registered in the Assembly District (AD) where you live.
+The minimum requirement is to collect signatures from 5% of the registered Democrats in your Election District (ED).
+As the number of voters in each ED varies, the number of signatures required varies by each ED, but it's usually somewhere between 30 and 60 signatures.

-Closer to the start of petitioning in 2018, #RepYourBlock will calculate the number of signatures you need to collect, and give you voter lists, petitions, and any other tools you need to get started.
+We'll make it easy for you: the #RepYourBlock team will calculate the number of signatures you need to collect and give you voter lists, petitions, and any other tools you need to get started.

 The main responsibilities of a County Committee member are to cast a vote for the Executive Committee, including Chair, of the Democratic Party of Brooklyn and to vote on any resolutions proposed to the entire County Committee, including the passage of the Party budget.
 Well-organized groups of County Committee members can even advance resolutions!
 Most importantly, a County Committee member may be called upon to choose among candidates seeking the Democratic ballot line in a special election.
 Special elections are called when a midterm vacancy in an elected office occurs for any reason (such as when an elected official resigns to take a different office, or is indicted).

 Maybe!
-Once you know your Election District, you can scroll through the Brooklyn Democratic Party’s website to look for your Election District number.
-If you see your Election District listed, you will see the names and addresses of your County Committee representatives.
+Once you know your Election District (ED), you can scroll through the Brooklyn Democratic Party’s website to look for your ED number.
+If you see your ED listed, you will see the names and addresses of your County Committee representatives.
 If you can’t find your ED within your AD, then there is no County Committee member currently serving there.